Using QML Modules with Plugins

 qmlplugindump for the Qt version the QML module's plugins were compiled with, run the following command to load My.Module version 1.0 from

-/import/path/my/module including all its plugins and output a description of the plugins' types to
+/import/path/my/module including all its plugins and output a description of the plugins' components to

 qmlplugindump -nonrelocatable My.Module 1.0 /import/path > /import/path/my/module/plugins.qmltypes